 Alocasia, also known as Elephant Ear, has species such as Alocasia Polly, Alocasia Zebrina, and Alocasia Amazonica.
 Another alocasia species is the Alocasia macrorrhiza, which has large leaves in the shape of a stingray.
 These plants are popular houseplants and are prized for their ornamental foliage, which features large, tropical leaves with distinctive veining.

 Propagating Alocasia houseplants can be done through root cuttings, stem cuttings, leaf cuttings, and corms.
 Root cuttings are taken from the parent plant’s roots and planted in potting soil, while stem cuttings are taken from the stem.
 Leaf cuttings involve taking sections of a healthy leaf and planting them.
 Corms are underground bulbs that can be harvested to produce new plants.

-Propagation Through Division
+Propagation Through Division Of Rhizomes

 Propagation Through Offsets

 The second method of propagating Alocasia plants is from offsets, small plants that sprout from the base of the mother plant.
 Offsets can be easily removed from the mother plant and planted in a pot filled with a potting mix designed for tropical plants.
 You can also place the offset into water if it doesn’t have strong roots yet.

 Once the offsets have been planted, water the soil until it is moist but not wet.
 Place the pot in a spot with indirect light, and you should start to see new growth within a few weeks.
 As the plant grows, you may need to repot it into a larger pot.

 These propagation methods will also work with rhizomes, underground stems that store food for the plant and can be used to propagate new plants.